ibexa/documentation-developer/docs/api/extending_the_rest_api.md

 }
 ```

-And that's it.
-Outputting this object in the Response requires that we create a ValueObjectVisitor.
+Outputting this object in the response requires that you create a `ValueObjectVisitor`.

 ## ValueObjectVisitor

-A ValueObjectVisitor will take a Value returned by a REST controller, whatever the class, and will transform it into data that can be converted, either to json or XML.
+A `ValueObjectVisitor` will take a Value returned by a REST controller, whatever the class, and will transform it into data that can be converted, either to JSON or XML format.
 Those visitors are registered as services, and tagged with `ezpublish_rest.output.value_object_visitor`.
-The tag attribute says which class this Visitor applies to.
+The tag attribute says which class this visitor applies to.

-Let's create the service for our ValueObjectVisitor first.
+Create the service for your `ValueObjectVisitor` first.

 **My/Bundle/RestBundle/Resources/config/services.yml**